List of The Lion King (franchise) characters: Boss Beaver

-Boss Beaver (voiced by Brad Garrett) is an ill-tempered and cantankerous beaver with a white hard hat.
-His lifestyle is the exact opposite of Timon and Pumbaa's Hakuna Matata lifestyle: Boss Beaver likes to work while Timon and Pumbaa like to relax.
+Boss Beaver (voiced by Brad Garrett) is an ill-tempered and cantankerous beaver.
+His lifestyle is the exact opposite of Timon and Pumbaa's Hakuna Matata lifestyle: Boss Beaver values hard work whereas Timon and Pumbaa value freedom of rules, responsibilities, and worries.
 He owns a lumber mill and an amusement park called "Boss Beaver's Log Land".
-Boss Beaver also has three mottos: "Makuta Hamaka", which means "work real hard", "safety first" and "you break it, you buy it."
+Boss Beaver also has three mottos: "Makuta Hamaka" ("work really hard"), "safety first" and "you break it, you buy it."
+He also has a son named Boy Beaver (voiced by Mark Schiff), who is shown to be mischievous but also quite malicious behind his father's back, as he damages rides and machines which lead to Timon and Pumbaa nearly getting killed.
+This could, however, all be due to Boss Beaver's negligence as a parent, as it is implied that he rarely, if ever, spends time with his son.